peerbolte/illumative/README.md

 ##Controlling the lights

 After the installation you can start programming directly in node `index.js` or use the webinterface which is running at `http://localhost:3000` by default.
-You can try to controll the lights by visiting some urls:
+You can try to controll the lights by visiting these urls:
 - `http://localhost:3000/api/setAllWhite` will turn all lights white
 - `http://localhost:3000/api/setAllBlack` will turn all lights black
 - `http://localhost:3000/api/setlight?light=10&r=255&g=128&b=0&w=0` will turn the 11th light orange